segmentio/segment-docs/src/connections/destinations/catalog/freshsales/index.md

 ---
-title: Freshsales
+title: Freshsales Destination
 ---

-This destination is maintained by Freshsales.
+This destination is maintained by [Freshsales](https://www.freshworks.com/freshsales-crm/?utm_source=segmentio&amp;utm_medium=docs&amp;utm_campaign=partners).
 For any issues with the destination contact us at support@freshsales.io.

 ## Getting Started